barimakojokyere/CS6675CashTransfer/README.md

 - Run command - ./client

 To transfer money between clients the first time the database is created, you should make sure the following are done.
+- After starting components and clients:
   - Create PayPal and MoMo accounts for each of the clients
   - Create an account for the cash transfer app for each of the clients